openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses.rst

 requirements on their **Progress** page.

-If your course will include academic credit, your edX program manager will complete the initial setup of your course, including setting the price and enabling your course to offer credit.
+If your course will include academic credit, your edX program manager will complete the initial setup of your course, including setting the price of credit and enabling your course to offer credit.
 You must then complete two steps.

-#. :ref:`Specify the minimum score that a student must earn to receive
+#. :ref:`Specify the minimum score that a learner must earn to receive
    academic credit in the course <Specify Passing Score>`.
 #. :ref:`Add identity checks to the course <Add Identity Checks>`.

 .. _Specify Passing Score: